KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 > Space is expression.
 > Structure is invariant.
 >
 > And centropy does not fall — it turns.
-> And entropy does not merely invert — it tends toward collapse.

 ---